 Personal Protective Equipment

-Gloves and aprons are only needed for direct personal care.
-Public health nurses may have these for medical card and Long Term Illness Scheme cardholders.
+Public health nurses may have gloves and aprons for medical card and Long Term Illness Scheme cardholders.

 You may be able to get financial support if you: